 Compositions in any contemporary musical style or aesthetic are welcome.

-Performance Faculty of the Acadia University School of Music will perform the selected works as part of a concert of contemporary music to be presented on June 1, 2022.
+Performance Faculty and Graduate Students of the Brandon University School of Music will perform the selected works as part of a concert of contemporary music to be presented on May 14, 2024.
 As many submissions as possible will be performed in this concert.
-Eligible students who submit scores will automatically be considered for the MusCan Composition Competition (see information on 2022 Student Composition Competition).
+Eligible students who submit scores will automatically be considered for the MusCan Composition Competition (see information on our competition rules page).

 The new music concert will only be available to in-person conference attendees.
 Composers whose scores have been selected for performance are strongly encouraged to attend the concert, including a rehearsal and, in the case of works that include electronics, technical rehearsals.
-They will also participate in a Composers Round-Table during the conference, either in person or via electronic means.
+Composers will also be invited to participate in a Composers Round-Table during the conference, either in person or via electronic means.
 NOTE—see the remarks regarding MusCan membership and Conference registration, below.

 Conditions for submitting scores:

-- Submission of a score to the competition denotes willingness to become a member of MusCan and willingness to register and attend the 2022 MusCan Composers whose scores are selected for performance must be members of MusCan before their submissions can be accepted for inclusion for the program and must register for the MusCan 2022 conference by March 31, 2022.
-Annual MusCan membership dues for 2021-22 are $95 for regular members, and $50 for part-time faculty, students, independent scholars, and retired persons.
+- Submission of a score to the competition denotes willingness to become a member of MusCan and willingness to register and attend the 2024 MusCan Composers whose scores are selected for performance must be members of MusCan before their submissions can be accepted for inclusion for the program and must register for the MusCan 2024 conference by March 31, 2024.
+Annual MusCan membership dues for 2024 are $95 for regular members, and $50 for part-time faculty, students, independent scholars, and retired persons.
 MusCan membership information is available through its web site www.muscan.org.
-PLEASE NOTE— The MusCan website is currently undergoing significant changes as we transition to a new membership services provider; we anticipate that the new website will be functional by mid-November, and will announce its launch through our listserv and social media accounts.

 - Each composer may submit up to two scores.
 Scores must have a duration between 6 and 14 minutes.

-Scores chosen for performance will be announced by March 18, 2022.
-A composer whose work is selected for performance must submit (a) a set of parts for the selected work, and (b) proof of paid, up-to-date MusCan membership for 2022, and (c) proof of MusCan 2022 conference registration.
-All of these conditions must be met by April 1, 2022.
+Scores chosen for performance will be announced by March 15, 2024.
+A composer whose work is selected for performance must submit (a) a set of parts for the selected work, (b) proof of paid, up-to-date MusCan membership for 2024, and (c) proof of MusCan 2024 conference registration.
+All of these conditions must be met by April 1, 2024.

-For further information, please contact firstname.lastname@example.org or Dr. Mark Hopkins (email@example.com), co-coordinator for the concert.
+For further information, please contact email@example.com or Dr. Leanne Zacharias (ZachariasL@BrandonU.ca), co-coordinator for the concert.